 Mefloquine (Lariam) needs to be avoided by those who have suffered from (or have a close family member who suffers from) mental illness and those who are epileptic because it can cause vivid dreams and sleep disturbance, mood changes and anxiety.

-Atoquovone/proguanil are the two drugs contained in Malarone tablets.
+Atovaquone/proguanil are the two ingredients contained in Malarone tablets.
 When the exclusive patent expired for Malarone tablets, other manufacturers could also produce tablets containing atovaquone/proguanil without the brand name Malarone.
 This means you can get the medically identical, unbranded medicine at a significant reduction of the branded price.

 People who live in areas where malaria is prevalent can acquire some partial level of immunity.
 This usually happens from a young age however, there is no way to tell or guarantees.
 Partial immunity to malaria can wear off; those born in a malaria-risk area who leave for a significant period should not assume that they still have a level of immunity.

 You should never assume you are immune to malaria, it is always best to take antimalarials and avoid bites as a precaution.

 If a level of immunity has been acquired since an early age this diminishes quickly when the person no longer lives in the malaria area.
 People returning to countries of their birth that carry a malaria risk should not assume they have immunity.
 Antimalarial tablets are always required in these cases.

 Malaria destroys red blood cells and clogs the capillaries (blood vessels) that supply blood to the brain and other major body organs.
 If not treated in a timely manner, this may prove fatal.

 There are 4 major types of malaria.
 These are:

 - Plasmodium ovale